MohithChilakala/Spring-ec2-enable-ssl/README.md

 # Securing the Connection: Configuring HTTPS for Spring Project and React Deployment on EC2

 This project serves as a testing environment for full-stack projects without the need to purchase a domain.
-It addresses the challenge of testing when calling HTTP APIs from HTTPS clients is restricted by using a self-signed certificate
+It addresses the challenge of testing when calling HTTP APIs from HTTPS clients is restricted by using a self-signed certificate.

+The provided README offers a comprehensive guide on how to enable SSL in spring boot and deploy in ec2 instance.

 <!--
 ## Table of Contents